A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Implementation of Benchmarks

-{\bf Can-order policy.} {A can-order policy is specified by $3d$ parameters, reorder points $s_i$, can-order points $o_i$, and order-up-to levels $S_i$, $i=1, \ldots, d$, with $s_i \leq o_i \leq S_i$ for each $i$.
+where $\bar D$ is the total expected weekly demand defined in Eq.~\eqref{eq:bar-d}, and with an adaptive step size chosen so that the $Q$ grid contains approximately 200 points.
+As before, for each $(R,Q)$ pair in this grid, we compute the analytical expected total discounted cost of the $(R,Q,S^*(R,Q)))$ policy using the expressions in Proposition~\ref{prop:RQS}, where the expectations are approximated via sample average approximation with 100,000 samples, and select the pair $(R^*, Q^*)$ that achieves the minimum cost. } {\bf Can-order policy.} {A can-order policy is specified by $3d$ parameters, reorder points $s_i$, can-order points $o_i$, and order-up-to levels $S_i$, $i=1, \ldots, d$, with $s_i \leq o_i \leq S_i$ for each $i$.
 Whenever the inventory level of some item, say item $i$, drops to or below $s_i$, an order is placed.
 For item $i$, the order raises its inventory level to $S_i$.
 For item $j$ with $j\neq i$, if its inventory level is at or below $o_j$, the same order replenishes item $j$ to raise the inventory level to $S_j$.}

 Finding the best can-order policy involves optimizing over $3d$ parameters {\em a priori}, which is computationally infeasible for large $d$.
-Therefore, we proceed with a heuristic approach, which involves optimization over two parameters, $\alpha$ and $\kappa$, {both of which take values in $[0,1]$.
-The parameter $\alpha$ is used to determine the reorder points $s_i$ and the order-up-to levels $S_i$, and $\kappa$ is then used to determine the can-order levels $o_i$.
-More specifically, for a given $\alpha$, we first determine the values of $s_i$ and $S_i$ according to an independent $(s,S)$ policy with parameter $\alpha$, as previously described.} Then, {given $\kappa$}, we set the can-order levels $o_i$ according to
+Therefore, we proceed with a heuristic approach, which involves optimization over two parameters, $\alpha$ and $\omega$, {both of which take values in $[0,1]$.
+The parameter $\alpha$ is used to determine the reorder points $s_i$ and the order-up-to levels $S_i$, and $\omega$ is then used to determine the can-order levels $o_i$.
+More specifically, for a given $\alpha$, we first determine the values of $s_i$ and $S_i$ according to an independent $(s,S)$ policy with parameter $\alpha$, as previously described.} Then, {given $\omega$}, we set the can-order levels $o_i$ according to

-We simulate the performances of can-order policies for all pairs $(\alpha, \kappa)$ in the set $\{0,0.05,\ldots,1\}\times\{0,0.1,\ldots,1.0\}$, and report the best performing policy.
+We simulate the performances of can-order policies for all pairs $(\alpha, \omega)$ in the set $\{0,0.05,\ldots,1\}\times\{0,0.1,\ldots,1.0\}$, and report the best performing policy.
 Each performance evaluation is obtained using 10,000 sample paths, each run for 10,000 periods.